 What you’ll need:

-- an Oculus Quest
+- Oculus Quest or Oculus Quest 2

-1: Install SideQuest on Your PC/Mac
+1: Install SideQuest on Your Computer or Android Device

-You’ll find all of the latest builds on SideQuest’s website, including those for Windows 8 and up PCs, Linux, and macOS.
+Computer: You’ll find all of the latest builds on SideQuest’s website, including those for Windows 8 and up PCs, Linux, and macOS.
 Once installed, you can technically launch it and peruse all of the apps, although you’ll need to do a few minor chores first before SideQuest will properly recognize your headset, so don’t plug it in just yet.

 2: Put on Your Dev Hat

-Oculus lets you get under the hood of Quest as a developer.
+Get under the hood of Quest as a developer.
 You only need to jump through a single hoop here to get you officially recognized as such.

+Computer: If you’re a Windows user, you’ll also need some extra driver software before going any further.
+Both mac and Linux users can skip to step three.
 If you’re a Windows user, download these Oculus Go drivers, which also work for Quest.
 Simply extract the zip folder by right clicking the android_winusb.inf file and clicking ‘Install’.

 3: Enable Developer Mode and Reboot